-There is even more options, first I want to explain why there is three video files.
+There are even more options, first I want to explain why there is three video files.

 MP4 – is the most common video to stream, if you only do one I suggest this one.

-WebM – is slowing growing on MP4 and is used on mobile browsers.
+WebM – is slowly growing on MP4 and is used on mobile browsers.